Flapjacck/Simple-BlackJack/readme.md

 4. Open "*SimpleBJ.exe*" to run the program

 - The "*score.txt*" file location is offset if you are on Mac.
-To fix this replace the line with your local "*score.txt*" file path:
+To fix this replace line 56 in "*main.c*" with your local "*score.txt*" file path:
 ```
-Line 52 | Replace "simple-blackjack/score.txt" with (EX.
+Line 56 | Replace "simple-blackjack/score.txt" with (EX.
 "Desktop/Simple-BlackJack/Simple-BlackJack/score.txt")
 ```

 ## How to Play BlackJack